mythril-forge/vanilla-spells/spells/level-1/ceremony-ua.md

 ### Marriage
 You touch adult humanoids willing to be bonded together in marriage.
-For the next 24 hours, each target gains a +2 bonus to AC and saving throws while they are within 30 feet of each other.
+For the next 24 hours, each target gains a +2 bonus to AC and Saving Throws while they are within 30 feet of each other.
 A creature can benefit from this ceremony just once.

 ---